astronomer/docs/software/cli-reference.md

 - [Running the Airflow Upgrade Check Package](https://airflow.apache.org/docs/apache-airflow/stable/upgrade-check.html#upgrade-check)

-## astro login/ logout

-Logs you in and out of an installation on Astronomer Software.

-### Usage

-Run `astro login <base-domain>` or `astro logout <base-domain>` to log in or out of your Astronomer platform respectively.
-This is equivalent to using the login screen of the Software UI.

-If you have access to more than one Astronomer installation, each will have a unique `<base-domain>`.
-When switching between platforms, make sure to log out of one `<base domain>` before logging into another.

 ## astro upgrade

-Checks for the latest version of the Astro CLI, but does not perform the upgrade.
+Checks for the latest version of the Astronomer CLI, but does not perform the upgrade.

 ### Usage

 `astro upgrade`

-> **Note:** This command only checks whether or not a new version of the Astro CLI is available.
+> **Note:** This command only checks whether or not a new version of the Astronomer CLI is available.
 To actually upgrade the CLI to the latest version, run:
 >
 > ```sh
 > brew install astronomer/tap/astro